How to apply for research courses

 3. Check key dates and deadlines

-Research programmes usually recruit throughout the year, however, you should check if there is a closing date for projects you are applying for.
+Specific opportunities, including studentships and doctoral training programmes, usually have their own deadlines, so make sure you check if there is a closing date for the project(s) you are applying for.

 An offer of study is required for many funding opportunities.
 You should check deadlines for applications carefully, as these are often early in the year.